JsonCMorgan/JsonCMorgan/README.md

 ## Let's Connect!

 Feel free to reach out to me for collaborations or just a chat about data.
-I'm always open to connecting with fellow data enthusiasts!
+I'm always open to connecting with fellow data enthusiasts and business leaders!

 - 🔗 [LinkedIn] (https://www.linkedin.com/in/jason-morgan-110656289/)
-- 🔗 [Other Social Media or Portfolio Site]

 ---